Bachelor of Science in Political Science – Public Administration Online

 Program Overview

-Learn more about the bachelor’s in political science and public administration online program
+Explore the political science bachelor’s of public administration online program

 Develop the ability to effect positive change within your community in this online Bachelor of Science in Political Science – Public Administration program.
 The curriculum for this civic-minded program examines current political issues and their effect on public policy while empowering you with the personnel administration expertise to lead nonprofit organizations or government agencies.

-This online bachelor’s in political science and public administration program advances your knowledge of organizational behavior and management functions for the information era.
+This online public administration bachelor’s degree for political science advances your knowledge of organizational behavior and management functions for the information era.
 Learn to promote responsible, autonomous behavior and foster strong interpersonal relationships within organizations as you prepare for roles as a forward-thinking, transformative leader locally and beyond.

-Graduates of this online political science program will:
+Graduates of this online bachelor’s degree in public administration will:

 • Develop managerial skills grounded in behavioral sciences and quality management principles to cultivate effective interpersonal relationships within modern organizations